end2endzone/win32Arduino/INSTALL.md

 This section explains how to disable compilation of win32Arduino's own unit tests which are not required for testing another library.

-1) Edit the file /CMakeLists.txt
+1) Edit the file `/CMakeLists.txt`.
-2) Add the following like at the end of the document:
+2) Add the following at the end of the document:

 ```CMake
 set_target_properties(win32Arduino_unittest PROPERTIES EXCLUDE_FROM_ALL 1 EXCLUDE_FROM_DEFAULT_BUILD 1)